A Framework for Fine-Grained Synchronization of Dependent GPU Kernels: Evaluation

 \subsection{Ease of Programming}

-Table~\ref{tab:loc} shows that the number of lines added and changed to support fine-grained synchronization of GeMM, Conv2D, and Dot Product kernels using \libname{} are negligible compared to the lines of code of these kernels.
-Thus, \libname{} approach enables diverse synchronizations of tile based computation kernels through few modifications.
+Table~\ref{tab:loc} shows that the number of lines added and changed to support fine-grained synchronization of GeMM, Conv2D, and Softmax-Dropout kernels using \libname{} are negligible compared to the lines of code of these kernels.
+Thus, the \libname{} approach enables diverse synchronizations of tile based computation kernels through few modifications.